 How do you know when the milk powder is toasted enough?

 I like to toast the milk powder until it’s the same medium umber color that milk solids get when you brown butter, so I suggest using that as a benchmark.
 Technically, however, anything between ochre and the medium umber is good-to-go.
-The darker the color the more nutty and caramelized flavor you will have.
+The darker the color the nuttier and more caramelized flavor you will have.
 The least amount of time I would spend toasting is probably around 30 minutes.

 Can I make the toasted milk powder ahead of time?